Kyle-Law/web_scraper/README.md

 ## Video Presentation
 Feel free to check out this [link](https://youtu.be/fc7P5Y0NTcM) for a 3min video walkthrough :)

+## Deployment
+1) Git clone this repo and cd the to the `web_scraper` directory.
+2) Run `bundle install` in command line to install Nokogiri and HTTParty Gem.
+3) Run `bin/main.rb`.
+4) Input either 'udacity', 'indeed', or 'remote.io' and follows the respective commands.
+5) Tada! 'udacity_courses.csv', 'indeed_jobs.csv', or 'remote_io.csv' would be created at the root directory respectively :)

 ## Run tests
 1) Git clone this repo and cd the to the `web_scraper` directory.
 2) Install rspec with `gem install rspec`.